neimex23/neimex23/README.md

 - Office World 365, some Excel, Google Drive, Gmail, Youtube, Docs, Sheets and Forms

+## Certificates
+- Computer Technician to build and repair Laptop and Desktop Computers on Utu Malvin Norte (Inclusion Digital - Antel Usi)
+- Certificate Basic 3 of English on "Your Place" Montevideo, Uruguay

 ##
 To the Top not miss the Hope :)